Are the airports open?

 Yes, sanitizing liquid dispensers are installed in different areas of the terminal to allow passengers to sanitize their hands during their stay at the airport.

-You can also buy sanitizing products at the airport pharmacy.
+You can also buy sanitizing products at the airport pharmacy or at the vending machines.

 What sanitation procedures are in place at the airport?